WillSams/example-ts-react-with-python/README.md

 ## Getting Started

 First, we'll need to set up our environment variables.
-You can do this by either any of the methods mentioned in [/tools/ENV.md](./tools/ENV.md) but I recommend using [Direnv](https://direnv.net/).
+You can do this by the methods mentioned in [/tools/ENV.md](./tools/ENV.md) but I recommend using [Direnv](https://direnv.net/).

 ### Install Python Packages